mjawadbutt/promptchain/README.md

 Make sure **Docker Desktop** (or the Docker Daemon) is running.

-You can use the following commands:
+You can run the following maven phases from command line or via IntelliJ maven plugin:

 ### 💡 Command Line